More Stories From a Galaxy Far, Far Away: A Guide to Star Wars Novels

 By Timothy Zahn

 He didn’t stay relegated to "Legends" for long.
 The blue-skinned Grand Admiral made his official canon entry in the third season of Star Wars: Rebels.
 Zahn’s latest novel tells the master tactician’s origin and rise through the ranks of the Imperial Navy.
-A sequel, Thrawn Alliances, is due in June 2018.
+A sequel, Thrawn: Alliances, came out in 2018.

 If you like this story, consider signing up for our email newsletters.

-Note: Editor's note: This piece originally ran in 2018.